May 12, 2016

 “We are constantly refining who's the right candidate for which procedure,” he says.
 “Are we actually beating the natural history of the disorder with surgery, or is it better just to leave it alone?”
 Through such research, for example, surgeons have learned that some AVMs are less dangerous than they seem and are best left untreated.
 Another group of research projects involves testing and refining devices in the endovascular field.
 “We’ve got smaller catheters, softer balloons, softer coils, and coils that detach more quickly,” he says. ”Because UT Southwestern treats so many patients with endovascular techniques, we participate in the development and testing of these devices.”

 A leader in his field, Dr. White is Past President of the Rocky Mountain Neurosurgical Society and a member of the Cerebrovascular Section Executive Committee of the American Association of Neurological Surgeons.
-He was included in D Magazine's Best Doctors list for 2018.
+He was included in D Magazine's Best Doctors list for 2018 and 2021.

 Dr. White has delivered lectures to fellow neurosurgeons at Yale University, the European Society of Minimally Invasive Neurological Therapy, and the Society of Neurointerventional Surgery.
 He serves as a peer reviewer for the prestigious journals Neurosurgery and Journal of Neurosurgery and has published numerous book chapters and peer-reviewed articles on topics including endovascular coiling, aneurysm, stroke, and AVM.